isabella232/experience-manager-brand-portal.de-DE/help/using/publish-schema-search-facets-presets.md

 ![](assets/metadata-schema-editor.png) ![](assets/asset-properties-1.png)

-Wenn Benutzer das Standardschema in der AEM-Autoreninstanz bearbeitet haben und bereit sind, dasselbe Schema als Standardschema im Brand Portal zu verwenden, können sie einfach die Metadatenschemaformulare im Brand Portal veröffentlichen.
-In einem solchen Szenario wird das Standardschema unter Markenportal durch die Standardschemas ersetzt, die aus der AEM-Autoreninstanz veröffentlicht wurden.
+If users have edited the default schema on AEM Author instance and are willing to use the same schema as default schema on the Brand Portal, they can simply publish the metadata schema forms to Brand Portal.
+In einem solchen Szenario wird das Standardschema im Markenportal durch die Standardschemata überschrieben, die von der AEM Author-Instanz veröffentlicht wurden.

-Wenn Benutzer ein benutzerdefiniertes Schema für die AEM-Autoreninstanz erstellt haben, können sie das benutzerdefinierte Schema in Brand Portal veröffentlichen, anstatt dasselbe benutzerspezifische Schema erneut zu erstellen.
+If users have created a custom schema on AEM Author instance, they can publish the custom schema to Brand Portal instead of re-creating the same custom schema there.
 Benutzer können dieses benutzerdefinierte Schema auf jeden Ordner und jede Sammlung in Brand Portal anwenden.

 >[!NOTE]
 >
->Standardschemas können nicht im Markenportal veröffentlicht werden, wenn sie auf der AEM-Instanz gesperrt sind (d. h. sie werden nicht bearbeitet).
+>Standardschemata können nicht im Markenportal veröffentlicht werden, wenn sie in der AEM-Instanz gesperrt sind (d. h., sie werden nicht bearbeitet).

 ![](assets/default-schema-form.png)

 >[!NOTE]
 >
->Wenn in einem Ordner ein Schema auf die AEM-Autoreninstanz angewendet wird, muss dasselbe Schema auch im Markenportal vorhanden sein, damit die Konsistenz auf der Asset-Eigenschaftenseite in AEM Author und Brand Portal gewahrt bleibt.
+>If a folder has a schema applied on AEM Author instance, the same schema must also exist on the Brand Portal to maintain the consistency in the asset properties page on AEM Author and Brand Portal.

 So veröffentlichen Sie ein Metadatenschema aus der AEM-Autoreninstanz in Brand Portal: